mobingilabs/docs/reference-2018-07-02.md

 ---
 version: 20180702 # required

-# Name should be unique across your account.
+# Required.
+Name should be unique across your account.
 name: string

 description: string

 ---
 credentials:
-# The name of the credential to use.
+# Required.
+The name of the credential to use.
 This credential should already
 # be registered to your Mobingi account.
 - name: string

   # Valid values: